 One thing to consider when preparing your estate plan is which assets comprise your estate.

 First, it’s important to understand your ownership interest in the property.
-This is particularly important if you have jointly owned property or live in a community property state, such as Texas.
+This is particularly important if you have jointly owned property or live in a community property state.
 If you own an asset as community property, you cannot devise it to a beneficiary without the joint owner’s consent.

 Second, you should confirm that the asset you intend to give is correctly titled.
 For example, sometimes clients will inherit a home from their parents, but never complete the legal paperwork necessary to ensure that the home is titled in their name.
 This creates problems later, when the client’s beneficiary is trying to exercise control over property that is not in the client or beneficiary’s name.

 The second factor you should consider are your beneficiaries.
 Not only do you need to consider which beneficiaries you want to inherit your assets, but you should also consider how receipt of the assets will affect your beneficiaries.
 Be particularly mindful of negative consequences.